-SOCIOLOGY (SOC)
+SOCIOLOGY (SOC) UNDERGRADUATE COURSES

-- SOC 1313 Juvenile Justice System (3-0).
-Study of the juvenile justice system and juvenile crime and delinquency.
-Theories of delinquency.
-This course is cross referenced with Criminal Justice 1313. - SOC 2303 Introduction to Sociology (3-0).
+- SOC 2303 Introduction to Sociology (3-0).
 A survey of the field of sociology.
 Introduction to basic terminology and fundamentals of sociology; and the application of sociological knowledge to problems in human societies. - SOC 2305 (SOCI 2301) The Family (3-0).
 Sociological analyses of the family as a social institution, its social-psychological processes, development, and cross-cultural variations. - SOC 2306 Readings and Research (0-3).
 Selected readings and research projects to be offered as individual study to meet student's needs.
 May be repeated for credit. - SOC 3301 Introduction to Social Research (3-0).
 The nature of social research including research design, the preparation of data collection instruments, data analysis techniques, and research report writing.
-Emphasis will be placed on development of computer competencies in behavioral and social science research. - SOC 3302 Victimology, Victims' Services, and Victims' Rights (3-0).
-The history of victims' rights, services, and the victims' rights movement; the provision of services to victims, relevant legal developments; victim precipitation and victim self-help; prevention of victimization.
-This course is cross referenced with Criminal Justice 3302. - SOC 3308 Minority Groups (3-0).
+Emphasis will be placed on development of computer competencies in behavioral and social science research. - SOC 3308 Minority Groups (3-0).
 The study of the processes and effects of social discrimination in the creation and maintenance of minority groups. - SOC 3309 The American Society (3-0).
 A systematic study of current social institutions of the United States in terms of both structure and function as influenced by various aspects of our culture, including social changes.
-At times, a thematic approach may be employed with a detailed focus on one institution, such as education or religion. - SOC 3311 Rural Sociology (3-0).
-A survey of rural problems and their relation to the increasing urbanization of America, the social organization of rural life and power structures in small communities. - SOC 3314 Sociology of Religion (3-0).
-Topics covered include the reasons religions develop, religious organizations as institutions, the interplay between religion and societal values, and the role of religion in societal change. - SOC 3315 Introduction to Professional Social Work (3-0).
+At times, a thematic approach may be employed with a detailed focus on one institution, such as education or religion. - SOC 3315 Introduction to Professional Social Work (3-0).
 This introductory course will enable students to become familiar with the profession of Social Work and its avenues of practice.
 Students will examine how social services enhance the well-being of people and promote social and economic justice.
-The history of the Social Work profession and exposure to a variety of current professional social workers working in diverse agencies and milieus will be part of the overall course content. - SOC 3316 Domestic Violence (3-0).
-This course is designed to give the student a basic knowledge of the issues surrounding victims and perpetrators of domestic violence.
-Topics covered will include victim and perpetrator characteristics, explanations for the violence, and explanations for the victim's behavior.
-Criminal Justice responses to domestic violence situations both currently and historically will also be covered.
-This course is cross-referenced with Criminal Justice 3316. - SOC 4304 Criminology (3-0).
+The history of the Social Work profession and exposure to a variety of current professional social workers working in diverse agencies and milieus will be part of the overall course content. - SOC 4304 Criminology (3-0).
 A study of the factors that contribute to crime, criminological theories, criminal types, research methods, types of crimes, and crime trends.
 This course is cross referenced with Criminal Justice 4304. - SOC 4305 Social Deviance (3-0).
 The study of nonconformity to social norms.
-The causes of deviance and the role the deviant plays in society. - SOC 4307 Social Welfare Programs, Policies and Issues (3-0).
-Social Work education includes an understanding of the forms and mechanisms of oppression and discrimination and the strategies of change that advance social and economic justice.
-This course will enable students to analyze the impact of social policies on client systems, workers and agencies. - SOC 4309 Readings and Research (3-0).
+The causes of deviance and the role the deviant plays in society. - SOC 4309 Readings and Research (3-0).
 Selected readings or research projects to be offered as individual study to meet student needs.
-May be repeated once for credit with departmental approval.

-SOC 4310 Special Topics in Sociology (3-0).
+May be repeated once for credit with departmental approval. - SOC 4310 Special Topics in Sociology (3-0).
 Selected topics in Sociology.
 May be repeated for credit when the topic varies.